QuiNovas/requests-websub-auth/README.md

 # requests-websub-auth

-Implents WebSub x-hub-signature authentication for the Python Requests library
+Implents WebSub `X-Hub-Signature` authentication for the Python Requests library